Olga Hepnarová: Arrest and conviction

 During the investigation, Hepnarová confirmed her intention was to kill as many people as possible.
 Psychology experts found her fully aware of her actions, and she expressed no remorse.
 She planned her actions, as she took into account that the ground sloped down to the tram stop, which allowed her to gain speed for the maximum death toll.
-The attack was her second attempt, as she felt there were not enough people on her first run.
 Hepnarová demanded to be executed.
 On 6 April 1974, Hepnarová was sentenced to death for murder by the City Court.
 The sentence was affirmed by higher instance courts and the Supreme Court re-qualified the sentence to public endangerment with the same penalty to be upheld.
-After several psychiatric examinations Hepnarová was deemed criminally responsible for her actions, and the Prime Minister of Czechoslovakia, Lubomír Štrougal, refused to grant her a pardon.
+After several psychiatric examinations Hepnarová was deemed criminally responsible for her actions.
+Hepnarová's mother sought clemency for her daughter at the Supreme Court, which upheld the death sentence.
+A second appeal to the Prime Minister of Czechoslovakia, Lubomír Štrougal, was also refused.

 Execution

 Hepnarová was executed by short-drop hanging on 12 March 1975 at Pankrác Prison in Prague.
 She was the last woman executed in Czechoslovakia, and one of the last by the use of short-drop hanging.
 There are disputes over how Hepnarová faced death.
 Some reports say she was calm, while others say she became hysterical and started screaming and begging for her life, and that the guards had to drag her to the gallows.
+The customary protocol documents recording the events surrounding her execution and its aftermath did not mention her resisting the execution or expressing fear.
+The documents did note that Hepnarová's mother was informed the next day that her daughter's execution had taken place, and, as was customary after executions in Czechoslovakia at the time, Hepnarová's body was cremated.